Touchpad, Mouse, and Keyboard

 Configure advanced mouse settings with the evdev driver.Configure advanced mouse settings with the evdev driver.Configure advanced mouse settings with the evdev driver.

 Use Solaar to manage advanced Logitech hardware like the MX Master 3 Mouse and the MX Keys.
-Solaar makes managing universal USB receivers easy.
+Solaar makes managing universal and bolt USB receivers easy.
 Use the Discover software manager to install or the command-line with sudo apt install solaar.

 Use Solaar to bind, unbind, and reconfigure most Logitech devices and receivers.